Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 The entire tutorial takes approximately 25 minutes to finish.

-We use the Data Historian example streams flow and sample data from Tutorial: Create and run a Data Historian example streams flow.
+We use the Data Historian example streams flow and sample data from Tutorial: Create a streams flow from a Data Historian example flow.

 The sample data is taken from five weather stations.
 The data includes weather station ID, time zone, date in Universal Coordinated Time (UTC) format, latitude, longitude, temperature, barometric pressure, humidity, indoor temperature, and rainfall today.